');

 About Mount Zion, GA

-Mount Zion is a small community in Georgia with a population of 2,284 residents.
-The median household income is $53,657 per year, which is near the national average.
-The median age in Mount Zion is 45.5 years.
+Mount Zion is a small town located in Georgia with a population of 2,284 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,657 per year, which is 29% below the national median of $75,149.
+The median age of 45.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Mount Zion, GA